-- (a) A submerged fill pipe. - (b) Either a pressure relief valve set to release at no less than 0.7 pounds per square inch or an orifice of 0.5 inch in diameter. - (c) A vapor balance system connected between the tank and the transport, operating according to the manufacturer's specifications.
+- (a) A submerged fill pipe that extends to not more than: - (1) Twelve (12) inches from the bottom of the storage tank if the fill pipe was installed on or before November 9, 2006; or - (2) Six (6) inches from the bottom of the storage tank if the fill pipe was installed after November 9, 2006. - (b) Either a pressure relief valve set to release at no less than 0.7 pounds per square inch or an orifice of 0.5 inch in diameter. - (c) A vapor balance system connected between the tank and the transport, operating according to the manufacturer's specifications. - (d) If employees of the Permittee are not present during loading, it shall be the responsibility of the owner or the operator of the transport to make certain the vapor balance system is: - (1) Connected between the transport and the storage tank; and - (2) Operating according to manufacturer's specifications.

-D.39.2 Volatile Organic Compounds [326 IAC 8-4-6(e)]
+D.39.2 Volatile Organic Compounds [326 IAC 8-4-6(e)] [326 IAC 8-4-6(d)]